 BS Criminal Justice & Criminology

-The Bachelor of Science (BS) in Criminal Justice and Criminology introduces students to all aspects of the nation's complex criminal justice system, while giving them a strong background in the liberal arts.
+The Bachelor of Science (BS) in Criminal Justice and Criminology introduces students to theories of criminal behavior, concepts of justice, and all aspects of the nation's complex criminal justice system, while giving them a strong background in the liberal arts.

 Students majoring in criminal justice and criminology are required to complete a total of 12 criminal justice and criminology courses, totaling 36 credit hours in addition to the required courses identified by Loyola University Chicago for students to receive either a Bachelor of Arts (BA) or Bachelor of Science (BS) degree from the university.